apexfarm/ApexTestKit/README.md

 ### Demos

-There are five demos under the `scripts/apex` folder, they can be successfully run in a clean Salesforce CRM organization.
+Here are demos under the `scripts/apex` folder, they have been successfully run in fresh Salesforce organization with appropriate feature enabled.
 If not, please try to fix them with FLS, validation rules or duplicate rules etc.

 | Subject        | File Path                         | Description                                                  |
 | -------------- | --------------------------------- | ------------------------------------------------------------ |